Hungarian Fitness Trainer Anita Herbert Rocks Tiny Shorts & Sexy Top On Instagram

 The post has only been live on the model’s page for a little shy of an hour, but it’s already earned her plenty of attention.
 The post has garnered over 3,000 likes and nearly 200 comments.
 Some fans complimented the fitness coach on her figure while many others entered the competition.

-“What a wonderful women,” one follower commented with a heart-eye emoji next to their words.
+“What a wonderful women [sic],” one follower commented with a heart-eye emoji next to their words.

 “You look amazing and thanks for doing this contest,” another social media user chimed in.